Has your business social account been hit with a shadowban?

 Shadowbanning on LinkedIn is perhaps less known, but it is still believed to happen.

 Again, there are community guidelines to follow on LinkedIn.
 Spam is frowned upon, so any posts deemed suspect may be hidden from news feeds.
-Inoffensive or inappropriate content and misinformation will also violate these guidelines.
+Offensive or inappropriate content and misinformation will also violate these guidelines.

 It’s worth noting that if LinkedIn suspects that you are using automation tools to post, comment, like or otherwise interact with other users, you will be falling foul of their rules too.
-In a world of increased AI use, this is definitely something to bear in mind.

 Shadowban Twitter (now known as X)

-Prior to the takeover, Twitter had stated that it did not operate shadowbanning.
+X has historically denied practising shadowbanning.
 However, it did indicate that content and posts may be downgraded if its algorithm thinks your content is spammy or potentially violating its policies.

 You can read the full statement from 2018 here, but basically, the platform looks at what you post, how you post and the accounts that you interact with.